project-meucci/thimm.github.io/docs/Agtech - So What?/Bonus-ep-later-stage-agtech-startup-wrap-feat-anastasia-volkova-regrow.md

 ---
-title: Bonus Ep: Later-Stage Agtech Startup Wrap, feat.
-Anastasia Volkova, Regrow
+title: Bonus Ep Later Stage Agtech Startup Wrap Feat Anastasia Volkova Regrow
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-12-08)